Nursery and Reception classes are known as the Early Years Foundation stage.

 The children take part in weekly music sessions with a specialist music teacher in our well resourced music room.
 We have P.E twice a week either in our school hall or outside, where children can develop their physical skills using large and small apparatus and explore movement through dance.

-If you have any queries or concerns, please do not hesitate to speak to Louise our EYFS Leader.
+If you have any queries or concerns, please do not hesitate to speak to Louise our Assistant Headteacher and EYFS Leader.